Welcome to Manchester Migration Lab

 The Migration Lab has three main purposes:

-- To support researchers at The University of Manchester to lead innovative and impact-based research on migration.
+- To support researchers at The University of Manchester to lead innovative research on migration.

 - To create spaces for interdisciplinary and intersectoral dialogue about migration both within and beyond the University.